Ralph Jackson (basketball)

+Early life

 Jackson attended Inglewood High School in Inglewood, California.
 The school's basketball team was the nation's top-ranked team in 1980, going undefeated and winning the national championship, with Jackson the CIF player of the year and all-time assists leader.
 At UCLA, Jackson averaged 8.4 points, 4.7 assists, 2.6 rebounds and 1.3 steals in 111 career games between 1980 and 1984.

+Career

 Jackson was selected by the Indiana Pacers in the fourth round of the 1984 NBA draft with the 71st overall pick.
 He signed with the Pacers on September 1, 1984, and played his one and only NBA game on November 7 against the Philadelphia 76ers.
 He was waived by the Pacers on November 9.
 On November 20, he was acquired by the Toronto Tornados of the Continental Basketball Association.
 He averaged 8.3 points, 4.0 assists, 2.7 rebounds and 1.6 steals in 47 games for the Tornados during the 1984–85 season.
 He returned to the franchise in 1985–86, with the team moving to Florida mid-season and becoming the Pensacola Tornados.
 In 14 games, he averaged 7.6 points, 4.1 assists and 2.1 rebounds per game.